cockroachdb/docs/StyleGuide.md

 A _FAQ_ is a list of frequently asked questions and answers to the questions.

-A FAQ helps users quickly find answers to questions that arise.
+A FAQ helps users quickly find answers to questions that recur.

 - Title: **<XXX> FAQs**
 - Filename: `<title>-faqs.md`.